What is telepractice?

 - Audiology services

-- Our audiologists continue to provide essential hearing aid repair services, Please call 206-543-5440 to schedule a time for a no-contact curbside drop off your hearing aid.
-Except for specific scheduled appointment times, clinic staff are working from home and the Clinic is closed to the public.
-We are not able to see walk-in patients at this time.
+- Our audiologists continue to provide services.
+Except for scheduled appointment times, the clinic is closed to the public, and we are not able to see walk-in patients at this time.